 3.)
 Switch to a moisturizer with SPF.
 One of the most simple ways to protect yourself from the future effects of sun damage is to switch to a daily moisturizer with SPF.
 Our faces are exposed to the sun everyday and not only does moisturizing keep skin looking young, adding SPF can aid against future wrinkles and fine lines.

 4.)
 Cover up.
 Less is not always better when it comes to clothes in the summer.
-Instead of going for the shortest shorts and strapless shirts, opt for light-weight cotton or polyester/cotton skirts, dresses, and tops.
+Instead of going for the shortest shorts and strapless shirts with a strapless bra, opt for light-weight cotton or polyester/cotton skirts, dresses, and tops.
 Your skin will be better protected from the sun and the light fabric will still keep you cool.

 5.)
 Reapply Sunscreen.
 Proper sunscreen use is so important that it deserves to be listed twice.
 Just because you applied sunscreen four hours ago, does not mean it’s still effective after spending four hours in the pool.
 Remember to reapply a minimum of every two hours – set an alarm on your phone to remember if necessary.
 Furthermore, you may also want to Buy Topicals Online (or from a nearby dispensary) as these might be a good choice along with your sunscreen to rejuvenate the skin.

 6.)
 Exfoliate Properly.
 Even after the sun has done some damage, there are ways to reverse the damage.
 First and foremost, exfoliate properly.
 Exfoliate with a product that has a concentration of 5-8% glycolic acid regularly will help remove the dead cells that are holding onto the damage from the sun.
 Always follow the directions on the package.

 7.)
 Add antioxidants to your nightly routine.
 Antioxidants help protect against cancer but topical creams high in antioxidants with Vitamin C can also help reduce brown spots caused by sun damage.
 Topical CBD creams can be used for sun protection.
 In case the damage has already occurred, you might have to see how and where to buy cbd oil for reducing the redness.